Helium superluminous SN 2021bnw : an explosion of a massive star with a pre-outburst: Evolutionary path to the eruption and explosion that led to

 \subsection{The origin of CSM and the pre-SN outburst in \SN{}}

-As discussed above, we decline a possibility of \SN{} to be a PPISN, as the estimated ejecta+CSM mass lies below the low limit for a PPISN progenitor, therefore, the progenitor is presumably a massive star which ends its life as a core-collapse SN.
-In this view the progenitor at the moment of pre-outburst is at the stellar evolution stage of core oxygen burning, which lasts about a month and is followed by several hours of core silicon burning \citep{WHW2002,Hirschi2004}.
-The star consists mainly of a burning core with a helium-enriched outer layer which expected to be ejected and shape a CSM.
-Assuming a velocity for the CSM of 100~\kms{}\,, it requires 2\,000~yrs to form a CSM extended to the radius of $7\times10^{\,15}$~cm, or 20\,000~yrs, if the velocity equals 10~\kms{}.
-This means that the CSM has been formed since core helium burning, and the wind mass-loss can be responsible for the surrounding matter.
+As discussed above, we decline a possibility of \SN{} to be a PPISN, as the estimated ejecta+CSM mass lies below the low limit for a PPISN progenitor.
+Therefore, the progenitor is presumably a massive star which ends its life as a core-collapse SN.
+In this view the progenitor at the moment of the pre-outburst is at the stellar evolution stage of core oxygen burning, which lasts about a month and is followed by several hours of core silicon burning \citep{WHW2002,Hirschi2004}.
+The star consists mainly of a burning core with a helium-enriched outer layer which expected to be ejected.

+Preceding the pre-outburst the star lost 7~\Msun{} of helium-rich atmosphere through intensive wind, which is viable for hydrogen-deficient stars \citep{Meynet2005}.
+This matter is assumed to shape the required CSM.
+Further assuming a velocity for the CSM of 10--100~\kms{}\,, 20--200~yrs are needed for the CSM to spread to the radius of $7\times10^{\,15}$~cm.
+This means that the CSM has been formed since core helium burning.
 The origin of a possible mass ejection preceding the terminal explosion by 18~days is more speculative.
-There are different physical processes that can be responsible for mass ejection in massive stars.
+There are different physical processes that could be responsible for mass ejection in massive stars.
 Firstly, convection driven gravity waves generate a non-linear velocity field and cause additional energy deposition into loosely bound envelope \citep{Quataert2012, Fuller2018, Matzner2021}.
 Secondly, as a star has a set of nuclear burning shells, instabilities arise from turbulent convective motions coupled with shell burning \citep{Yadav2020,Varma2025, Whitehead2026}.
-Additionally, pulsations can lead to pulsationally-driven mass-loss \citep{Fadeev2004, Yoon2010}.
+Thirdly, pulsations can lead to pulsationally-driven mass-loss \citep{Fadeev2004, Yoon2010}.
+These three mechanisms can be responsible, in part, for the origin of the formation of CSM as well.